Paralakhemundi: Demographics

-Paralakhemundi has an estimated population of 80,000 in the year 2018.
+Paralakhemundi has a population of 51,181 in the year 2025.
 Majority of the people are Hindu; Christians being the second largest religious community.

 History

-Paralakhemundi is an ancient estate lying in the western corner of the southern portion of then larger Ganjam district (now constitute Ganjam district, Gajapati district, Srikakulam district and parts of Vizianagaram district), and it is bounded in the west by the district of then larger Vizagapatam district (now constitute Visakhapatnam district, Koraput district, Malkangiri district, Rayagada district, parts of Vizianagaram district) and on the north by the Jeypore state and the eastern ghats which are called Maliyas or tribal agencies.
+Paralakhemundi is an ancient estate lying in the western corner of the southern portion of then larger Ganjam district (now constitute Ganjam district, Gajapati district, Srikakulam district and parts of Vizianagaram district), and it is bounded in the west by the district of then larger Visakhapatnam district (now constitute Visakhapatnam district, Koraput district, Malkangiri district, Rayagada district, parts of Vizianagaram district) and on the north by the Jeypore state and the eastern ghats which are called Maliyas or tribal agencies.
 The town of Paralakhemundi is: "a straggling town in plan much like the letter ‘L’ scattered around the foot of the well wooded hill which is the distinctive feature of the place.
 The horizontal portion of the ‘L’ faces south, and at the corner where the ‘L’ and the vertical portion join, is situated the palace(Gajapati Palace), a most picturesque group of building".
 This group of buildings was designed and built by Mr. Chisholm.

 The Khemundi country, consisting of Paralakhemundi, Badakhemundi and Sanakhemundi, was under a single ruler till 1607.
 Paralakhemundi came under British influence in 1768.

+In the present day, several families tracing their descent from former ruling houses continue to reside in the Parlakhemundi region alongside the Ganga royal family of Parlakhemundi.
+Notable among them are the Bahubalendra Deva Rai family of Machamara, the Jenamani and Deo families of Pathapatnam, and branches of the Suryavamshi and Bahubalendra (junior line) families in Gunupur.

-Paralakhemundi owes much of its present-day Existence to Sri Krushna Chandra Gajapati Narayan Deo.
+Paralakhemundi owes much of its present-day existence to Sri Krushna Chandra Gajapati Narayan Deo.
 Krushna Chandra Gajapati Narayan Deo, Maharaja of Paralakhemundi of the Gajapati kingdom, was the direct descendant of the historic dynasty of the Eastern Ganga dynasty Gajapati kings that ruled Odisha for more than seven centuries.
 During the regime of these kings, the boundaries of the dynasty was extended from the Ganges in the North to Udayagiri, Nellore district in the South.
-Kolahomee, one of the sons of Gajapati Kapilendra Dev, the Gajapati monarch in the later half of the 15th Century came to this part of Paralakhemundi (then in Ganjam district) and founded the Royal family of Paralakhemundi.
+Kolahomee, one of the sons of Gajapati Kapilendra Dev, the Gajapati monarch in the later half of the 15th century came to this part of Paralakhemundi (then in Ganjam district) and founded the royal family of Paralakhemundi.

 Gajapati district has been named after Maharaja Sri Krushna Chandra Gajapati Narayan Dev, the Raja Sahib of Paralakhemundi estate.
 He was honoured as the 1st Prime Minister of the State of Odisha after it was created on 1 April 1936, remembered for his contribution in the formation of a separate Odisha State and inclusion of Paralakhemundi estate in Odisha.
 Gajapati district came into being with effect from 2 October 1992.
 Prior to this it was a part (Sub-Division) of Ganjam district.